 In 2000, California passed SB 1875, also known as the Medication Safety Bill or the Minimization of Medication-Related Errors Bill.
 It requires hospitals to develop plans to reduce medication error rates.
 The hospitals across the state do have a high compliance rate, but people continue to suffer and die from medical errors.
 For injured persons or the loved ones of people who died from medical mistakes, this is just not sufficient at any level.
 Many errors are easily avoided, but occur because medical personnel are poorly trained, uneducated, do not speak English or are careless in their duties and observations of patients.
 For many patients, medical errors are not even reported because they are cared for at home or non-medical facilities.

-California Medical Errors
+San Diego Medical Errors

 The opportunity for errors and omissions in the course of medical treatment is broad.
 There are many times during treatment that California Medical Errors may occur, from initial diagnosis or lack of proper diagnosis, to administration of the correct medication to the corresponding patient.
 In 2015, ten California hospitals received penalties of $700,000 when state health inspectors discovered serious errors that cause patient deaths or additional injuries.